MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 _Extra Fields_

-Extra fields, meaning a row that contains more columns than the header column, will be ignored.
+Extra fields, meaning a row that contains more columns than the header column, can be ignored.
 Extra fields can be identified by comparing the RowFieldCount to FieldCount.
-There is no way to access the parsed extra fields via the `CsvDataReader`.
+These fields can be accessed via the standard accessors.

 _Malformed Fields_

-A properly constructed and compliant CSV should quote and escape fields containing delimiters or quotes.
+A properly constructed and compliant CSV should quote and escape fields containing delimiters or quotes, either by using RFC4180 standard mode, or by specifying the Unquoted style where characters are escaped instead of being quoted.
+Improperly quoted fields will result in a FormatException being thrown.
-Improperly quoted fields will still be parsed from the file.
-If a field starts with a quote, it will be parsed as a quoted field until the closing quote is found, at which point it will resume un-escaped parsing mode.

-Examples:

-`a\"\"b` > `a\"\"b` - not considered a quoted string.

-`\"a\"b\"` > `ab\"` - considered a malformed, quoted string.